shiplab/dt_cv/README.md

 # dt_cv
-This repo contains two standard-based examples of digital twins.
+This repo contains two simple digital twins of model ships.
+The apps showcase a preliminary approach to standardization of digital twin data in the maritime domain.

 ## Toy Boat
 The first is an application for live monitoring of a toy boat's motion in 3 degrees of freedom.